finbourne/lusid-sdk-java/sdk/docs/TransactionFeesApi.md

 > DeletedEntityResponse deleteTransactionFeeRule(code)

-[EXPERIMENTAL] DeleteTransactionFeeRule: Deletes a fee rule.
+DeleteTransactionFeeRule: Deletes a fee rule.

 Deletes the rule for all effective time.
 The rule will remain viewable at previous as at times, but it will no longer be considered by  GetApplicableFees.
 This cannot be undone.